mattsakiyama/python-blackjack/README.md

 # Blackjack in Python
 Matt Sakiyama

 This is a text-based command line blackjack game coded in Python.
-To play, download whichever program you wish to play (1-player or 2-player) to your device.
-Then, navigate in your terminal to the folder that contains the file (called either 1_player_blackjack.py or 2_player_blackjack.py) and run:
+To play, download blackjack.py to your device.
+Then, navigate in your terminal to the folder that contains the file and run:

-python 1_player_blackjack.py
-OR
-python 2_player_blackjack.py
+python blackjack.py

 At the beginning of each new round, place a bet.
 Your goal is for the sum of the cards in your hand to be closer to 21 than the dealer's hand, without exceeding 21.
 Cards 2 through 9 are worth their assigned values, while 10 and the face cards (Jack, Queen, King) are all worth 10.
 Aces can be worth either 1 or 11, depending on your hand.